 An 800 meter long, wooden elevated boardwalk leads from the parking lot to the first lake, which allows visitors to enjoy views of the lake, the Sea of Okhotsk and the surrounding mountains without damaging the fragile ecosystem.
-The boardwalk is free to use, wheelchair accessible and open for the entire season from late April to late November.
+The boardwalk is free to use, wheelchair accessible and open for the entire season from mid April to mid November.

 Apart from the elevated boardwalk, there are three kilometers of regular nature trails that lead around the picturesque five lakes and take about 90 minutes to walk.
 Due to the large numbers of visitors, access to the nature trails is being regulated as follows: